Monni (band): History

 Beginning in winter 2003, Kim Sin-eui, Lee In-kyoung, Song Ju-hwan, and a keyboardist began practicing collectively.
 Kim read the word "monni" (몽니) in a newspaper and "immediately felt that it fit the image of our band, because the simply truth is, we are all greedy for good music".
 He suggested the name to his bandmates, which they all found satisfactory.
 Monni was formally established in January 2004.
 They performed together at Club Sluger for three to four months until the keyboardist quit the band.
 With Monni's future in limbo, Kim asked former punk-rock band member Gong Tae-woo to join, which he accepted.
 Monni released their debut studio album First Day, Light in 2005.
 The lead single "Showers" is a song about death and separation, which is based on Kim experiencing the death of a friend from a disease.
 The following year, the band was selected as a "hidden master" and were able to perform at the annual Ssamzi Sound Festival.

 After performing at a club in Hongdae, a representative of Soundholic approached Monni and they signed with the record label.
 In 2008, they released their first single album Monni: And,.
 In midst of preparing for their second studio album, Gong enlisted in mandatory military service and the band saw the departure of drummer Song.
 The latter was replaced by Jung Hoon-tae.
 In Gong's absence, the three remaining members began implementing elements of electronic music into the songs they crafted.
 Monni released their second album This Moment in June 2010.
 After spending seven years with Soundholic, Monni parted from the company in January 2014.
 They decided to leave the record label to "create our own music and reinvest our personal passion into songs that we could truly call ours".
 Kim established Modern Boy Records for the band to continue its activities.

 Monni preceded the release of their fourth studio album with the single "Dotnaeyo" on March 11, 2014.
 They released Follow My Voice and lead single "In the Moment" the following week.
 They celebrated their 10-year anniversary with a compilation album; three of the twenty-two songs on its track list were decided by the band's fans.
 Parts one and two were released via online music stores on October 8 and 22, respectively, and the CDs were issued on October 27.

-In 2017, Kim made his acting debut in Blue Busking, winning Best New Actor at the "Golden Cinema Film Festival Award".
+In 2017, Kim made his acting debut in Blue Busking, winning Best New Actor at the "Golden Cinematography Awards".